cssinjs/jss/docs/jss-syntax.md

 ## Property "content"

-When assigning a string to the content property it requires double or single quotes in CSS.
-Therefore you also have to provide the quotes within the value string for content to match how it will be represented in CSS.
+When assigning a string to the content property, it requires double or single quotes in CSS.
+Therefore you also have to provide the quotes within the value string for content to match how it will get represented in CSS.

 ```javascript
 const styles = {